100 Easy Trivia Questions and Answers General Knowledge Quiz

 Ipiales

-53. Who was the first person elected to US swimming hall fame?
+53. Who was the first person elected to US Swimming Hall fame?

 Johnny Weismuller

-54. What are the Sirocco, Mistral and Chinook?
+54. What are the Sirocco, Mistral, and Chinook?

 Winds

-55. Who sailed in the Golden Hind?
+55. Who sailed in the Golden Hinds?

 Sir Francis Drake